GuideNepalFamilyEducationBudgetPersonal Finance

 • Considering a child: write the three totals above (community, mid-tier, premium) on one page in today's rupees.
 Multiply by 1.7 for nominal inflation.
 Compare against the household's current saving rate.
 The answer is almost always "we need to start the SIP at conception, not at admission."

-• Considering +2 or A-Levels: the two-year cost can range from Rs 2 lakh to Rs 16 lakh.
-Decide based on intended next step (engineering entrance, MBBS, abroad study), not on prestige.
+• Considering +2 or A-Levels: two-year cost can run from Rs 2 lakh to Rs 16 lakh.
+Decide on intended next step (engineering entrance, MBBS, abroad study), not on prestige.

-Three more posts that follow this one cleanly: the emergency-fund sizing, the term life insurance brief (genuinely worth a careful look once there's a dependent in the picture), and the study-abroad runway post if the long-term path leads outside Nepal.
+A few related posts pick up where this one leaves off: emergency-fund sizing, the term life insurance brief (genuinely worth a careful look once there's a dependent in the picture), and the study-abroad runway post if the long-term path leads outside Nepal.

 What you actually need to know